Frequently Asked Questions

-We focus on what people can do—their ability and what they are willing to do—not on what they cannot do.
+We focus on what people can do, not on what they cannot.
 Our experience shows us that attitude is more important than physical ability.

 Please remember that these trips are adventures, not packaged tours.
 Expect your muscles to be sore at least once on the trip!
 The exact nature of your specific trip will depend upon many factors, including the weather, your group, and your own interests and needs.